modeckrus/upgrader_modeck/README.md

 ## Semantic Versioning

-The `upgrader` package uses the [version](https://pub.dev/packages/version) package that is in compliance with the Semantic Versioning spec at http://semver.org/.
+The `upgrader_modeck` package uses the [version](https://pub.dev/packages/version) package that is in compliance with the Semantic Versioning spec at http://semver.org/.

 ## iTunes Search API

-There is a class in this Flutter package used by the `upgrader` widgets to download app details from the
+There is a class in this Flutter package used by the `upgrader_modeck` widgets to download app details from the
 [iTunes Search API](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api).
 The class ITunesSearchAPI can be used standalone to query iTunes for app details.